KevinH48264/auto-clicker-typer/README.md

 ## <b> How to change shortcuts </b> ##
 If you'd like to change the shortcuts:
 1. Edit the robot.py file and find the comment that says "# Activate the robot"
-2. Change the key.char == '<your-new-key>' for changing Start, Listen, or Done Listening
+2. Change the "if key.char == ''" line to key.char == 'insert-new-key' for changing Start, Listen, or Done Listening
-3. Save the file and your new shortcut will be 'Ctrl' + '<your-new-key>'
+3. Save the file and your new shortcut will be 'Ctrl' + 'insert-new-key'

 ## <b> Privacy Policy </b>
 <b>No data collection.</b> No information, screen display, or data is collected, changed, or saved.
 Once you exit the application, all data is deleted.